SA Haque Alik

 SA Haque Olike (এস এ হক অলিক) is a Bangladeshi film director, screenwriter and Composer.
 In the late of nineties, he debuted as a director with the drama on the TV screen.
 Recently released his 5th directed film Golui.

 Career

+His directorial debut was in 2007 with the film Hridoyer Kotha, which was a romantic drama starring Riaz and Dilara Hanif Purnima.
+His second directional was also with Ahamed and Purnima in following year in Akash Chhoa Bhalobasa.
+In 2015 he directed his third venture Aro Bhalobashbo Tomay, starring superstar Shakib Khan and Porimoni, which was first collaboration between Khan and him.
+For the film Khan earned his second National Award for Best Actor.